13 Ways to Declutter Your Home This Month

-Leave boring plastic baskets behind in 2019.
-This new colorful assortment from New York–based textile shop Closed Mondays will be the star of your space.
+Leave boring plastic baskets behind.
+This colorful assortment from New York–based textile shop Closed Mondays will be the star of your space.
 If you’re a blanket hoarder (no shame), the largest size works best to hold whichever one you’re not currently curled up with on the sofa.

 This story was originally published on January 4, 2019.
-It has been updated with new information.
+It has since been updated.

 See more ways to get organized right now: 6 Decluttering Strategies Minimalists Swear By 1,000-Plus Amazon Users Agree: This Is the Best Way to Store Your Books The Easiest Way to Be Your Most Organized Self in 2019